cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

  $ {"start":1424475097,"end":1424485733,"data":[{"time":1424475097,"value":29035}]}

-The value at the end of the resulting json here, is the number of node seconds for all nodes combined.
+The value at the end of the resulting JSON is the number of node seconds for all nodes combined.

 As an example, if you have a 3 node cluster and a 1 node cluster (total 4 nodes), every 60 seconds, you will have 240 (4 nodes x 60 seconds) additional node seconds.
-The following two lines are examples of the json results returned when running a general api node usage call 60 seconds apart:
+The following two lines are examples of the JSON results returned when running a general API node usage call every 60 seconds:

 .. code-block:: bash